Genital & Anal Warts

 How do you get it?

-HPV is spread during sexual activity by any skin-to-skin contact – so almost any type of sexual activity may spread HPV even when there are no visible warts present.
+HPV is transmitted during sexual activity by any skin-to-skin contact, so almost any type of sexual activity may transmit HPV even when there are no visible warts present.

 What are the symptoms or signs?

 Visible warts are small growths, often rough to the touch.
 They can feel quite rubbery.
-In men, the warts typically occur around the penis and anus.
+In women, the warts typically occur around the vagina and anus (bum).
 They often don't cause any pain.
 If you get infected with the types of HPV that can cause warts then they usually show up between two or three months after infection, but they can take much longer to show up.

 How is it treated?